Pieter Libin <pieter@emweb.be>

 2.10.
 Configuration

-JWt can be configured by changing values in the Configuration object accessible via the WtServlet.getConfiguration().
+JWt can be configured by changing values in the Configuration object accessible via the WtServlet.getConfiguration() method.

 3. Getting started

-The examples that come with the library are each a self-contained project which only require the JWt library (and its dependencies) to get going.
-You could structure your own projects in the same way as each of these example projects, but it is up to you: the library does not enforce a particular layout of your web application, it simply acts as a library (rather than a framework).
+The examples that come with the library are each a self-contained project that only requires the JWt library (and its dependencies) to get going.
+You could structure your own projects in the same way as each of these example projects, but it is up to you: the library does not enforce a particular layout of your web application, it simply acts as a library (rather than a "framework").

 We present two tracks for running your first JWt application: from within the Eclipse IDE or from the command line.
 You will need to download the JWt distribution which contains the library and its dependencies, from the homepage’s download section.

 The library and all of the examples include a .project file which is used by Eclipse to manage the build process.
-For deploying the web application during development, we recommend using the run-jetty-run plugin.
+For deploying the web application during development, we recommend using the Eclipse Jetty plugin.

 3.1.1.
 Requirements